Canadian Abortion Rights Action League

-Canadian Association for Repeal of the Abortion Law (CARAL) was a coalition of abortion rights activists, created in 1974, to protest the incarceration of Dr. Henry Morgentaler, who was jailed for providing safe, yet not legalized, abortions in Canada.
+Canadian Association for Repeal of the Abortion Law (CARAL) was a coalition of abortion rights activists created in 1974 to protest the incarceration of Dr. Henry Morgentaler, who was jailed for providing safe yet not legalized abortions in Canada.
 The organization later changed its name to the Canadian Abortion Rights Action League (Association Canadienne pour le Droit d'Avortement) (CARAL/ACDA).

-History
+The Canadian Abortion Rights Action League (CARAL) was an important organization in the movement to legalize abortion in Canada.
+It was created after Dr. Henry Morgentaler was jailed for performing abortions, and the group worked to challenge strict abortion laws.
+CARAL supported Morgentaler by raising money and pushing for political change.
+A few years later, they shifted focus mainly on political activism, while education and research work moved to another organization called the Childbirth by Choice Trust.
+CARAL remained quite active in promoting abortion rights during the 1980s and 1990s.
+When the Organization shut down in 2004, other groups, including Canadians for Choice and the Abortion Rights Coalition of Canada, continued to advocate for abortion rights in Canada.

+Founding and early years

 Canadian Abortion Rights Action League was founded on June 20, 1973, in Toronto, by abortion rights activists June Callwood, Kay Macpherson, Lorna Grant, Eleanor Wright Pelrine, Esther Greenglass, and Henry Morgentaler.
-On November 19, 1974, the group founded the Canadian Abortion Rights Action League in Ottawa.
-Ed Ratcliffe of London, Ontario, was its president.
+On November 19, 1974, the group founded the Canadian Abortion Rights Action League in Ottawa with Ed Ratcliffe of London, Ontario, as its president.
 Among the founding members were Norma Scarborough and Eleanor Wright Pelrine.
 A youthful experience affected Scarborough's attitude towards abortion.
 When she was a member of the Canadian Women's Army Corps in the 1940s, Scarborough found a colleague bleeding to death in barracks without medical attention.
 The woman was afraid to call for help because she had undergone an illegal abortion.
 Norma arrived too late: the woman bled to death.
 Her experience gave her a firm conviction that abortion should be legal.

 The aim of CARAL was to legalize abortion in Canada.
-To accomplish their aim, they supported Dr. Henry Morgentaler's challenge of the 1969 abortion law, which required the approval of a hospital's Therapeutic Abortion Committee (TAC) before an abortion could be legally performed (without requiring TACs to be formed or to meet).
-Fewer than one-third of hospitals had TACs and some TACs existed on paper but never met.
+To accomplish this goal, they supported Dr. Henry Morgentaler's challenge of the 1969 abortion law, which required the approval of a hospital's Therapeutic Abortion Committee (TAC) before an abortion could be legally performed (without requiring TACs to be formed or to meet).
+Fewer than one-third of hospitals had TACs, and some TACs existed on paper but never met.

-In 1980, CARAL changed its name to the Canadian Abortion Rights Action League.
-In 1982, it separated education and research arm as the "Childbirth by Choice Trust".